Triangular decomposition of character varieties: Stated character varieties

-\item Suppose that $\Sigma$ is closed and that the set of punctures $\mathcal{P}$ is empty.
-A CW-complex decomposition of $\Sigma$ induces a finite presentation of the fundamental groupo\"id where $\mathbb{V}$ is the set of $0$-cells, $\mathbb{G}$ is the set of $1$-cells and the non-trivial relations of $\mathbb{RL}$ correspond to the $2$-cells.
+\item Suppose that $\mathbf{\Sigma}$ is unmarked and $\Sigma$ closed.
+A cellular decomposition of $\Sigma$ induces a finite presentation of the fundamental groupoid where $\mathbb{V}$ is the set of $0$-cells, $\mathbb{G}$ is the set of $1$-cells and the non-trivial relations of $\mathbb{RL}$ correspond to the $2$-cells.